NIEHS/SmartScope/docs/source/installation/podman_docker.rst

 Requirements
 ************

-**Warning:** This has been tested only with Podman thus far.
+.. warning:: This has been tested only with Podman thus far.
 We assume that it will work with Docker as well using the same commands and simply replacing podman with docker.

-**Versions tested:** The installation requires Podman version >=3.0 and podman-compose 0.1.x.
+.. note:: The installation requires Podman version >=3.0 and podman-compose 0.1.x.
 If you are using podman >=3.4, you can use podman-compose from the main branch on github.

 Here are the links on how to install Podman and podman-compose:
     - `Podman <https://podman.io/getting-started/installation>`_